Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 How to Hire a Documentary Editor for Your Brand Film

-If you are a director or producer preparing to hire an editor for a documentary project, you already know this is not a commodity decision.
+If you are a director or producer about to hire an editor for a documentary project, you already know this is not a commodity decision.
 The editor shapes the film.
 Two editors working with the same footage will deliver two different films, sometimes radically different.
-Getting the hire right is one of the most consequential choices of the entire production.

 This page is for directors and producers trying to find the right editor for their next documentary or brand film.
-I will walk you through what to look for, what to ask, how to spot a good collaborator early, and what separates editors who execute briefs from editors who elevate them.
+It covers what to look for, what to ask, and what separates editors who execute briefs from editors who elevate them.

 Why the editor hire matters more than most crew decisions

 Most crew on a documentary shoot work within a defined brief.
 The DOP frames what is in front of the camera.
-The sound recordist captures what is being said.
 The production coordinator keeps the schedule.

+The editor works differently.
 A documentary is rarely fully written before it is shot.
 The footage arrives with possibilities, not with a locked structure.
-It is in the edit that the story is found, lost, found again, and finally committed to.
-The editor is the last filmmaker on the project, the one who has the most cumulative time with the material, and the one whose decisions determine how the film lands.
+The story gets found in the edit.
+The editor is the last filmmaker on the project, the one with the most cumulative time inside the material, and the one whose decisions determine how the film lands.

 What to look for in an editor's work

 Reels are useful but incomplete.
-A well-cut 60-second sizzle shows technical chops but not narrative judgment.
+A well-cut 60-second sizzle shows technical chops, not narrative judgment.
 Before hiring, try to see at least one full-length project the editor has finished, start to credits.
-This tells you how they handle pacing across 10 or 20 minutes, how they shape arcs, how they manage silence, and how they end a film.
+That tells you how they handle pacing across 10 or 20 minutes, how they shape arcs, how they end a film.

 Pacing that breathes.
 Good documentary editing is not relentlessly fast.
-It knows when to hold on a face, when to let an ambient shot sit, when to trust the viewer.
+It knows when to hold on a face and when to let an ambient shot sit.
 Reels edited to the beat of a pop track hide this skill.
 Long-form work reveals it.

 Structure that feels inevitable.
 The best edits feel like the only possible way to tell the story.
-That does not mean linear or conservative.
-It means the structure, whatever it is, has been earned by the material, not imposed on it.
+That does not mean linear.
+It means the structure has been earned by the material, not imposed on it.
 You can feel the difference.

 Restraint.
-Editors who cut too much, layer too much music, or over-explain in voice-over are common.
-Editors who trust the material, hold silence, and let meaning land without underlining it are rarer and more valuable.
-Watch for restraint.
-It is a sign of confidence.
+Editors who cut too much, layer too much music, and over-explain in voice-over are common.
+Editors who trust the material and let meaning land without underlining it are rarer and more valuable.

 The single most important question to ask

 The best editors have a process they can articulate clearly.
 Not a rigid one, but a framework they adapt to each project.
-My own approach on interview-driven documentaries, for example, starts with identifying and categorizing the topics across all interviews, then building a spine edit that lays out the narrative architecture.
+My own approach on interview-driven documentaries starts with identifying and categorizing the topics across all interviews, then building a spine edit or a paper edit that lays out the narrative architecture.
 From there, I replace interview segments with vérité scenes wherever possible, following the principle of showing rather than telling, to build an assembly that has shape before it has polish.
 Then the natural phases of refinement take over.

 Evaluating creative fit